 When to visit Walt Disney World is a common question, but lately that question has shifted from top weeks to best years for a WDW vacation.
-Now, it’s whether to go in Summer 2021 for the start of Walt Disney World’s 50th Anniversary or wait until 2022 when things are back to normal?
-(Updated April 5, 2021.)
+Now, it’s whether to go in Summer 2021 or this fall for the start of Walt Disney World’s 50th Anniversary, or wait until 2022 when things are back to normal?
+(Updated June 8, 2021.)

 Ironically, we first started covering this question ~5 years ago when Star Wars: Galaxy’s Edge was announced and Disney’s Hollywood Studios became a veritable construction zone.
 That, Toy Story Land, and other expansion finished, but a similarly large-scale project began at EPCOT, thus extending the question.

 Then last year happened.
-The multi-month closure of Walt Disney World and subsequent reopening with divisive health safety protocol.
-With that came a dramatically reduced slate of shows, nighttime spectaculars, other entertainment, reduced restaurant lineup, scaled back menus, and temporary suspensions of FastPass+ and the Disney Dining Plan–offerings many Walt Disney World fans have come to love.
+The closure and subsequent reopening of Walt Disney World with divisive health safety protocol.
+A dramatically reduced slate of shows, nighttime spectaculars, other entertainment, reduced restaurant lineup, scaled back menus, and suspensions of FastPass+ and the Disney Dining Plan–offerings many Walt Disney World fans have come to love.
 In so doing, the question about waiting to visit Walt Disney World shifted from a construction-centered one to a ‘temporary abnormal’ focused one…

 First, I’ll share personal “philosophy.”
 I’m vehemently opposed to postponing anything for something theoretically better down the road.
 Don’t let the romanticized notion of the perfect be the enemy of the good.
 Never do tomorrow what you can do today.
 And so on.
 For many of you, waiting is not much of an option anyway, as kids grow up quickly, and taking them to Walt Disney World sooner rather than later is the best course of action.